the-turing-way/the-turing-way/ACCESSIBILITY.md

 Knowing this, we are working to develop processes that enable us to action and report transparently on feedback given through these channels.
 This may include:
 - Reporting within the Accessibility Working Group in order to discuss possible actions that can be taken to address feedback
-- Liasoning with appropriate groups within The Turing Way project (i.e. the Infrastructure Working Group) in order to create or resource technical changes that may be needed
+- Liasing with appropriate groups within The Turing Way project (i.e. the Infrastructure Working Group) in order to create or resource technical changes that may be needed
 - Escalating feedback to the project co-leads, funders, and others at the constitutional level of the project as needed

 ## Confidentiality